-Ledikant (Le lit à la Française); couple making love in curtained bed.
+Ledikant (Le lit à la Française); couple making love in curtained bed; fourth state with tablecloth shaded with diagonals.
 1646 Etching, burin and drypoint

 - Height: 125 millimetres

 Inscription ContentLettered with Rembrandt's signature and date, in lower left: "Rembrandt f.
 1646" [both '6' in reverse].